 Buenos Aires is a city like no other.
 It is a city to enjoy, full of life and activities to do.
-You can live a tango experience, enjoy their gastronomy, shopping and of course, going out at night where “porteños” come out.
+You can live a tango experience, enjoy their gastronomy, shopping, and of course, go out at night when “porteños” come out.

-Tours you want to do in Buenos Aires
+Guided Tours You Want to Do in Buenos Aires

 A good way to know Recoleta is with the bike tour.
-We loved it, because we knew a lot of secrets of this neighborhood, its history, who were the famous people who lived here and much more.
+We loved it because we knew many secrets of this neighborhood, its history, who were the famous people who lived here, and much more.

-If the idea of doing the bike tour doesn’t call you, you can make the visit by the Recoleta on foot.
+If the idea of doing the bike tour doesn’t call you, you can visit Recoleta on foot.